harshasm123/CI-Alerts-System-Manual/docs/AI_PIPELINE.md

 - **JSON Output:** Reliable structured responses

 **Alternatives Considered:**
-- Claude 3 Haiku: Faster but less accurate for complex analysis
+- Amazon Nova Premier: More advanced but more expensive (for Bedrock Agent)
-- Claude 3 Opus: More accurate but 5x more expensive
+- Claude models: More expensive, similar performance
 - GPT-4: Not available on Bedrock, higher latency

 ---